gatehill/imposter-cli/docs/docker_engine.md

 ### Command line argument

-You can also provide the `--engine` (or `-e`) command line argument to the `imposter up` command:
+You can also provide the `--engine-type` (or `-t`) command line argument to the `imposter up` command:

 Example:

-    imposter up --engine docker
+    imposter up --engine-type docker

 Or:

-    imposter up -e docker
+    imposter up -t docker